409th Soldier participates in Urban Search & Rescue exercise in Nevada

 Spc.
-Walker Evans, Signal Support System Specialist, assigned to the 409th Engineer Vertical Construction Company, (EVCC), Windsor, Colorado reviews the emergency response guide to prepare for Urban Search & Rescue training near Sloan, Nevada on Jan.
-29, 2021.
+Walker Evans is a 25 U, Signal Support System Specialist, assigned to the 409th Engineer Vertical Construction Company, (EVCC), Windsor, Colorado.
+He recently participated in an Urban Search & Rescue exercise near Sloan, Nevada in January 2021.

+During the training, 409th Soldiers performed Urban Search & Rescue with a HAZMAT component.

+“If something happens, federal response is organized and we would go into an area, whether it’s a nuclear attack or a chemical plant malfunction,” said Evans.
+“We could go into an area contaminated by hazardous materials and conduct rescue operations to pull people out of that hazardous environment.”

 |Date Taken: